 All our rods will come in a natural finish.
 We have spent many hours perfecting the actions and are not in a great rush to slow them down by adding a clear coat or painted finish.
-We also utilise a fairly complex +/-outer layer to the blank which reduces ovalisation and adds torsional strength, The finish is very pleasing to the eye and extremely durable.
+The finish is very pleasing to the eye and extremely durable.
 Plus it keeps the manufacturing and quality control of the blank to tight tolerances.

 From the outset of development and testing, one of the main characteristics we wanted the rods to possess was to be user friendly, the nature of the actions and technology will enable the rods to cast a variety of different lines & line weights effectively.
 They have been designed to be progressive in taper through the middle into the butt, so by adding more line weight you are getting a deeper/easier load with more feel without lockup or hinging.
 The Grams rating for each model is a range that will cover most.
 There are various tapers to modern day Scandi lines, with different weight distribution towards the back half of the line, which is effectively what loads the rod during a speycast.
 So for example a 30g line of a certain length will not necessarily load a rod the same as a 30g line of equal length from another manufacturer due to the difference in taper/line weight distribution.
 Add into the mix that we all possess different loading techniques, i.e. a bottom hand dominant caster will load a spey rod more efficiently than someone who pushes with their top hand.
 So there's simply not one line weight that suits all, and we suggest you will find your match within the stated gram windows.